 Cash Reserves will be calculated by the Chief Financial Officer (CFO) at each fiscal year end and the calculated amount will serve as the reserve level for the subsequent year.
 Cash Reserves will be reported on the balance sheet separately from all other cash and investment balances.

 Internally Allocated Reserves

-Internally Allocated Reserves are defined as that funding which will be needed through end of the current fiscal year for the following:
+Internally Allocated Reserves are defined as funding that will be needed through end of the current fiscal year for the following:

 - principal payments on existing or anticipated debt.

-The use of Internally Allocated Funds has already been approved by the Board of Trustees through the approval of the capital budgets or debit issuance, and accordingly does not require additional approval to expend.
+Use of Internally Allocated Funds is approved by the Board through approval of capital budgets or debit issuance, and accordingly does not require additional approval to expend.

 Board Designated Fund

-The Board of Trustees has the ability to designate an amount of cash for a defined use or purpose, known as a “board designated fund.”
-A Board Designated Fund is restricted by a condition placed by the Board of Trustees on how an amount of money is to be used.
-All Board Designated Funds are to be funded by cash or cash equivalents.
+The Board can designate cash for a defined purpose, known as a “board designated fund.”
+A Board Designated Fund is restricted by a condition placed by the Board on how the funds are to be used.
+All Board Designated Funds are to be fully funded by cash or cash equivalents.

-Prior to establishing a Board Designated Fund, the following components must be addressed:
+Before establishing a Board Designated Fund, the following must be documented: